 - Avoid dry stress and mulch beds in dry conditions.

 - Avoid underfeeding of plants.

 - Regularly, every second week and after strong rain apply worm-juice or seaweed solution (should look like a thin tea, 1/2 a watering can per bed) as a tonic for the plants.

-- Build nets around the crops we know to be vulnerable: tomato, chili, cabbage family.
+- Build nets around the crops we know to be vulnerable: tomato, chili, the cabbage family.
 The mesh size of the net needs to be fine enough to physically block the parent animal, a moth or butterfly, from reaching the plant.

-Dealing with caterpillars:
+Dealing with caterpillars infestations:

 - Collect the caterpillars you can find and manually destroy them.